 A straightforward contract dispute might cost $3,000 to $8,000 to defend through settlement or early dismissal.
 A complex business dispute might run $15,000 to $50,000+ if it goes to trial.

 Your insurance might cover the costs if the claim falls within your policy (liability insurance, professional liability insurance, etc.).
-Check your policies immediately and provide them to your attorney.
+Check your policies immediately and give them to your attorney.
 The insurance company may hire counsel to defend you at no cost to you.

 Many attorneys will work on an hourly basis with monthly billing.
 Some will offer a flat fee for specific services.
 Discuss fee arrangements with your lawyer before retaining them.